hiperwalk/hiperwalk/docs/development/index.rst

 -------------

 It is very likely that there are new features in the ``main`` branch.
-These new features are not documentated online.
+These new features are documentated online in the **latest** version.

 To generate the current (under development) documentation locally, install all the requirements (``docs/requirements.txt``), then execute